Asian Pork Riblets

 What are Riblets?

 Riblets are commonly found in Asian cooking.
-They are smaller than regular ribs, with a little bit of bone and meat attached to each bite.
+They are the same cut of meat as regular ribs but cut across the bone into smaller chunks.
+Riblets have a little bit of bone, meat, and connective tissue attached to each bite.
+Think of them as mini-ribs.

 Ingredients:

-• Pork Riblets.
+- Pork Riblets.
 Rich and flavorful, they cook quickly into tender little nubs of pork.

-• Ginger.
+- Ginger.
 The aromatic prevents the pork from tasting and smelling too gamey and porky.

-• Soy Sauce.
+- Soy Sauce.
 Also known as Regular Soy Sauce or Light Soy Sauce, adds all kinds of umami depth and saltiness.
 Do not use the low-sodium kind!

-• Dark Soy Sauce.
+- Dark Soy Sauce.
 Thick and syrupy with more molasses flavor than regular soy sauce.
 Adds richness and dark, rich color.

-• Rice Vinegar.
+- Rice Vinegar.
 Adds that tangy, special flavor.
 Add some at the beginning of the cooking process — and a little sprinkle at the end, right before serving!

-• Brown Sugar.
+- Brown Sugar.
 Makes for a glazy, syrupy, salty-sweet sauce.

-How to make Asian Pork Riblets:
+How to make Pork Riblets:

-1. Cut pork riblets into 2-inch sections, between bone segments.
+1. Cut pork riblets into 2-inch sections between bone segments.
 The riblets should be roughly the same size.

 2. Heat 1 Tbsp neutral oil in a large stock pot.
 When the oil shimmers, add ginger and stir until golden and crispy looking.